Compare/fixmystreet-pro

 Data overlap

 The only shared layer is FixMyStreet street issue reports.
-Senra Radar pulls these through the public FixMyStreet API, alongside eight other sources.
+Senra Radar pulls these through the public FixMyStreet API, alongside nine other sources.
 Senra Radar is not a fork of or competitor to the FixMyStreet product — it's a different tool that uses FixMyStreet's excellent open data.

-Frequently asked questions
+Frequently asked

 Is Senra Radar a replacement for FixMyStreet Pro?